inspec/inspec-aws/docs/resources/aws_api_gateway_stages.md

 Use the `aws_api_gateway_stages` InSpec audit resource to test properties of multiple AWS API Gateway stages.

-The 'AWS::ApiGateway::Stage' resource deploys an API Gateway REST API resource to a stage so that clients can call the API over the internet.
+The `AWS::ApiGateway::Stage` resource deploys an API Gateway REST API resource to a stage so that clients can call the API over the internet.
 The stage acts as an environment.

 ## Syntax